joemoose/joemoose.github.io/docs/6b-Corruption.md

 # Corruption

-When your character is exposed to sorcerous Corruption, roll d20 and add your current Corruption level, then refer to the following table for a possible mutation.
+When your character is exposed to sorcerous Corruption, such as failing a Wide Save when casting a spell, roll d20 and add your current Corruption level to the result.
+Refer to the following table for a possible mutation.

 | Result | Corruption |
 | :----: | :--------- |